2015 Oakland Raiders season: Week 9: at Pittsburgh Steelers

 Carr threw for 301 yards with four touchdowns and one interception and Murray ran for 96 yards before leaving with concussion-like symptoms.
 But, the Raiders defense could not stop Antonio Brown and DeAngelo Williams.
 The two Steelers combined for 531 total yards.
 Despite Ben Roethlisberger leaving the game in the fourth quarter with a foot injury, the Steelers could not be stopped.
 Williams led the Steelers to the Raiders one-yard line before the winning field goal sailed through the uprights as time expired.
-With the loss, the Raiders dropped to 4–4 on the season.
+With the loss, the Raiders dropped to 4–4 and they finished 2-2 against the AFC North.